 An application must be made in writing accompanied by a $28.40 fee (which is not refundable).

 It is in the applicant's best interests to ensure that the request is clear in the following manner:

-- The nature of the request, ie that the request is being made under the Freedom of Information Act,
+- The nature of the request (for example, that the request is being made under the Freedom of Information Act)

 - The nature of the information or document requested - the more precise the request in respect of the information or document sought, the more able the Council will be to assess the request.
 This will avoid any possible misunderstanding and save time for both the applicant and the Council.

 Freedom of Information - Request for Access to Documents (PDF, 84KB)